 Step 3: After Six Months, Refinance the Existing Mortgage.
 With a six month property ownership history you should be eligible to refinance the existing mortgage on the property.
 When you refinance, you can change the borrowers on the mortgage and potentially remove the current property owner.

 Please note that some lenders and loan programs require you to wait longer after taking an ownership interest in a property before you can refinance, if you do not live in the property -- for example if you rent out the property.
 Additionally, you need to be able to qualify for the refinance based on your credit score, debt-to-income ratio, employment status and other factors.

 The table below shows mortgage refinance rates and fees for leading lenders near you.
 We recommend that you shop multiple lenders to find the best refinance terms.

 I hope that you found this response helpful.
-Please note that I am not an attorney and cannot provide legal advice so you may want to consult a real estate attorney as well.
-From a mortgage standpoint, however, I believe the steps I outlined above should help you accomplish your goals.
+Please note that I do not provide legal advice so you may want to consult a real estate attorney as well.
+From a mortgage standpoint, however, I believe the steps I outlined above should enable you to accomplish your goals.